-Federal Employees Health Benefits (FEHB) and TSP Contributions
+FEHB and TSP Contributions

 FEHB and TSP elections are employee-initiated via the appropriate form or via EPP.
 When elections are received via a form, an EBB HR Assistant verifies eligibility, sets the effective date, and obtains certification by an EBB Specialist.
+For FEHB elections that are a result of an initial enrollment opportunity or QLE that contain dependents, an EBB HR Assistant requests documentation to verify eligibility.
+For any dependent being added to an FEHB plan, an EBB HR Assistant obtains verification documentation and notes it on the form.
 The EBB HR Assistant then manually inputs the form into HRConnect and verifies the change applied in NFC.
 A second EBB HR Assistant also verifies the document applied in NFC and that the information in NFC is correct.